carolinepissetti/AMR_surveillance/README.md

 # Description:

 This time series study on the halo diameter and MIC of susceptible *Salmonella* spp.
-(Typhimurium and Derby) isolates obtained during 16 year (different master and doctorate projects) from pig chain production in BR.
+(Typhimurium and Derby) isolates obtained during 16 years (different master and doctorate projects) from pig chain production in BR.
 Samples are from carcasses and food.

 :chart: :microbe: :pill: :pig:
-The results are published in a peer-reviewed paper in *xx* journal.
+The results are published in a peer-reviewed paper in *Pathogens* journal.

+Pissetti C, Costa EF, Zenato KS, de Itapema Cardoso MR. Critically Important Antimicrobial Resistance Trends in *Salmonella* Derby and *Salmonella* Typhimurium Isolated from the Pork Production Chain in Brazil: A 16-Year Period.
+Pathogens.
+2022 Aug 11;11(8):905. doi: 10.3390/pathogens11080905.

 # Authors:
-Caroline Pissetti; Eduardo de Freitas Costa; and Marisa Cardoso.
+Caroline Pissetti, Eduardo de Freitas Costa, Karoline Silva Zenato, and Marisa Cardoso.

 ## To run the analysis: